 Brač island is probably one of our favorites of all the islands that we visited on this Croatia road/island-hopping trip.
 It just felt so local, so authentic, so untouristy… To be completely honest, I think that it mostly has to do with the choices that we made and the places that we visited.
 It helped that it was low season as well.

-I am planning to write a separate blog post about our visit to Brač, but for now, here is a short summary of the places we visited: Zlatni Rat beach, view from Vidova Gora, Blaca monastery (absolutely must-do), Škrip, Milna, and Supetar (very touristy, but the cemetery is absolutely worth a visit).
+I have a very detailed article about visiting Brač Island, so here is just a short summary of the places that are worth your time the post.
+Zlatni Rat beach, view from Vidova Gora, Blaca monastery (absolutely must-do), Škrip, Milna, and Supetar (very touristy, but the cemetery is absolutely worth a visit).

 Accommodation: We stayed in Milna for 1 night and couldn’t have been happier with the choice.
 It’s the nicest, coziest of all the towns we visited on Brač island.
 We stayed at Apartments Sunny Days.
 There is also an amazing Hotel Milna Osam (Adults Only) in town.
 Alternatively, if you prefer busier places, there are many more hotels in Supetar.